akaupang/macha/README.md

 #### Installation

+###### Alternative A
+The python backend of macha is available as a conda package and can be installed (together with its dependencies) in a conda environment with:

+`conda install -c conda-forge macha`

+If desirable, the CLI interface bash script `manual_charmm_system_setup.sh` can subsequently be downloaded from the [macha GitHub repository](https://github.com/akaupang/macha).

+###### Alternative B

-macha can be obtained by cloning this repository, issuing:
+A full copy of macha can be obtained by cloning this repository with;

 `git clone git@github.com:akaupang/macha.git`

-macha will soon be available as a conda package and can be installed in a conda environment with:

-`conda install -c conda-forge macha`

-In your python environment, you will also need the packages parmed, openbabel and [natsort](https://github.com/SethMMorton/natsort).
+Subsequently, it can be installed in an active python environment (e.g. a conda environment) by issuing `pip install .` in the git package base directory.
+The python environment should also contain the packages parmed, openbabel and [natsort](https://github.com/SethMMorton/natsort).

 ##### Post-installation setup
 After installation, the user must set the path to a local `cgenff` binary in `main.py` to be able to use CGenFF parameterization of ligands (not required for single- or double-stranded RNA, which are natively parameterized in CHARMM).